openstreetmap/stateofthemap-2022/sessions/SBZXTS.md

 <hr>

+Please bring your own personal laptop if possible!

 Goals:
 - Introduce the project for utility pole/power line mapping in Sierra Leone
 - demo how to capture Mapillary imagery